kyzdev/traefik-k3s/README.md

 A kubectl YAML to deploy a Traefik on Kubernetes

+This YAML use Kustomize to decline different <env> in overlays directory.
+Please tune your <env> directory, or create new one base on the common files in "base" directory.

 ## Post-Installation

 You can tune the prod or dev Kustomize Overlay with :